![]() |

 the four fountains at the crossing between Strada Felice and Via Pia (today's crossing between Via delle Quattro Fontane and

 Via del Quirinale-Via Venti Settembre).
-The Trinitarians, the Trinitari scalzi or Barefoot Trinitarians

 The façade of the church is divided into two storeys by a projecting cornice.
 Each storey has three bays.